 If only one JMS Receiver channel without splitter or sequential multicast is used no JMS transaction handler is required because the JMS transaction can directly be committed.
 For such flows you should configure no transactions or, if required, JDBC transactions.
 But Note: in case of using a JDBC transaction manager in the integration flow with one JMS Receiver, in case of a failure during final commit in JDBC the JMS transaction may have already committed the data.
 This is because distributed transactions between JMS and JDBC are not supported.
 This behavior could lead to duplicate messages because the message will get a failed status and retry is normally done from sender.
 Make sure your scenario can handle such duplicates or do not mix JMS receiver with JDBC transacted resources in your integration flows.

-In case several JMS Receiver Adapters or a sequential multicast or splitter followed by a JMS Receiver Adapter are used in one integration process a JMS transaction handler is will ensure that the data is consistently updated in all JMS queues.
+In case several JMS Receiver channels or a sequential multicast or splitter followed by a JMS Receiver Adapter are used in one integration process a JMS transaction handler will ensure that the data is consistently updated in all JMS queues.
 If no JMS transaction handler is defined for these scenarios, a message processing error, which occurs after some of the messages are already written to a queue, can cause a large number of duplicate messages.
+In

 If a JMS Receiver channel is used in a Send step a JMS transaction handler is needed to ensure that the data is consistently updated in the JMS queue at the end of the processing.
 In an error case the whole transaction will be rolled back if an unhandled error occurs in the integration flow processing after the send step.

-JMS and AS2 Sender Adapter
+JMS, XI and AS2 Sender Adapter

 These adapters do not need JMS transaction manager to be configured, because the retry handling works independent of the selected transaction handler.
 You should select the transaction manager as required by your scenario configured in the integration flow, keeping in mind the following additional point:

-If you use flow steps with JDBC resources (data store, variables, aggregator) together with JMS or AS2 Sender you may select the JDBC transaction manager.
+If you use flow steps with JDBC resources (data store, variables, aggregator) together with JMS, XI or AS2 Sender you may select the JDBC transaction manager.
 But Note: in case of a failure during final commit in JMS (remove message from queue) the JDBC transaction may have already committed the data.
 This is because distributed transactions between JMS and JDBC are not supported.
 This could lead to duplicate messages because the message will stay in Retry in JMS queue, but JDBC resources have been updated.
-Make sure your scenario can handle such duplicates or do not mix JMS or AS2 sender with JDBC transacted resources in your integration flows.
+Make sure your scenario can handle such duplicates or do not mix JMS, XI or AS2 sender with JDBC transacted resources in your integration flows.

 General and iterating splitter are not allowed with parallel processing switched on with transacted resources after the splitter, neither with JMS, nor with JDBC transaction.
 If splitter is needed with either JMS of JDBC transaction, do not set the flag for Parallel Processing.